gzub04/Macrogenerator/README.md

 # Macrogenerator
-Macrogenerator with nested calls and definitions created for Computer Architecture course.
+Macrogenerator with nested calls and definitions created for Computer Architecture course at Warsaw University of Technology.
+View report for guide on how to use it.
 ## Instructions
 To start the program, use the following command: python macros.py <name_of_input_file>